hetmisc/901NodeIntro-2019-11-4/Labs/Ch05-DBAccess/README.md

 1. In the new Ch05 directory, create a `package.json` file using `npm init -y`.

-1. Use `npm install` to add dependencies of `bluebird` and `knex`.
+1. Use `npm install` to add dependencies of `bluebird` and `knex` and `db`.

+    This can be done using spaces between packages to get all of them:

+    npm install bluebird knex db

-1. Modify the `database-practice.js` file to require:
+2. Modify the `database-practice.js` file to require:
     ```javascript
     const Promise = require("bluebird");
     const knex = require("knex");
     let db = knex(require("./knexfile"));
     ```

-1. In your working directory, create a `knexfile.js` in order to connect to the database called `practice`
+3. In your working directory, create a `knexfile.js` in order to connect to the database called `practice`

     ```javascript
     module.exports = {